 Not too big, not too small, but just right.
 That’s the way many people feel about compact cars—which aren’t nearly as “compact” as they used to be.
 Many are roomy enough to be family sedans while still getting good fuel economy, which is a large part of their appeal.

-Compact cars make up a prominent segment of the automotive market, and the class numbers 21 for 2017.
-Front-wheel-drive four-door sedans with 4-cylinder engines dominate the segment, though there are also coupes and hatchbacks, two wagons, two hybrids (both offering plug-in versions), and one electric car with a range-extending gasoline engine (we cover pure-electric vehicles at consumerguide.com).
+Compact cars make up a prominent segment of the automotive market, and the class numbers 20 for 2018.
+Front-wheel-drive four-door sedans with 4-cylinder engines dominate the segment, though there are also hatchbacks, three wagons, one coupe, two hybrids (both offering plug-in versions), and one electric car with a range-extending gasoline engine.
+(Pure electric vehicles have their own Best Buy category.)
 Four compact cars offer all-wheel drive, but none are available with a V6 engine.

 Fuel economy may top some people’s list of requirements, and though most cars in this class are quite fuel efficient, a few stand out.
 The Chevrolet Volt is obviously noteworthy in terms of efficiency and “green” credentials.
-Traditional hybrids also do particularly well in city driving, and two are offered in this class: the Hyundai Ioniq and Toyota Prius, both of which will offer plug-in-hybrid versions.
-VW drops its Jetta Hybrid this year, and the Honda Civic lost its hybrid version when it was redesigned last year—though Honda is said to be readying a new dedicated compact hybrid for 2018.
-In light of VW’s emissions-cheating scandal last year, the diesel versions of the Jetta and Golf were dropped and are unlikely to be available again soon.
-However, the Chevrolet Cruze is slated to get a diesel this year.
+Traditional hybrids also do particularly well in city driving, and two are offered in this class: the Hyundai Ioniq and Toyota Prius, both of which also offer plug-in-hybrid versions.
+As of now, the Chevrolet Cruze is the only compact car to offer a diesel engine; VW dropped its diesel engines in the wake of its 2015 emissions-cheating scandal, and has not reintroduced them.

 Nissan Versa Note